mprimi/portable-secret/README.md

  * share the WiFi password with a friend visiting
  * share my Netflix password with my partner

-Text or email are the most convenient ways to share.
-But they are not private (service providers can read them), and not forward-secure.
+E-mail and texts are convenient ways to share these kinds of secrets.
+But they are not private (service providers can read them in transit), and not forward-secure.

 In these scenarios, I create a one-time Portable Secret and send it over text or email.
-The secret password can be easily shared "over the air" (as in: yelled from the next room over, or relayed over a phone call), e.g.: [correct-horse-battery-staple](https://xkcd.com/936/)
+The secret password can be easily shared "over the air" (as in: yelled from the next room over, or relayed over a phone call).

+Even a secret with a trivial password (e.g. `password`), is enough to keep Google or Facebook from reading my message.
+Which sometimes is all I need.

 #### Share pictures and files